Exawind/exawind-builder/doc/source/advanced.rst

       # Activate spack (for the remainder of the steps)
       source ./spack/share/spack/setup-env.sh

 #.
-Copy package specifiations for Spack.
+Copy package specifications for Spack.
 The file :file:`packages.yaml`
    instructs Spack to use the installed compilers and MPI packages thereby cutting down on build time.
 It also pins other packages to specific versions so that the build is consistent with other machines.